kvasdopil/ui-gen/README.md

 9. You can continue making modifications iteratively - each modification builds on the full conversation history
 10. Each screen maintains its own independent conversation history

+### Creating Arrow Connections

+1. **Enable Clickable Highlights**: Click the hand icon next to a screen's title to show clickable overlays
+2. **Start Arrow**: Click on any highlighted clickable overlay (link or button) to start creating an arrow
+3. **Connect to Screen**: Drag from the overlay to another screen - the arrow will follow your cursor
+4. **Complete Connection**: Release the mouse button over another screen to connect the arrow (the arrow tip will snap to the destination screen boundary)
+5. **Cancel**: Release the mouse button outside of any screen to cancel arrow creation
+6. **One Arrow Per Overlay**: Each clickable overlay can only have one outgoing arrow - creating a new arrow from the same overlay replaces the previous one
+7. **Persistent Arrows**: Arrows are automatically saved with the conversation entry metadata (along with HTML) - each arrow is identified by its clickable index and contains the target screen ID
+8. **Per-Conversation-Point**: Arrows are stored with each conversation point, so different versions of a screen can have different arrow connections
+9. **Move with Screens**: Arrows remain visible after creation and move with screens when you drag them
+10. **Scalable**: Arrows scale with zoom and maintain consistent curvature at all zoom levels
+11. **Bezier Curves**: Arrows use smooth Bezier curves that connect screen boundaries perpendicularly
+12. **Dynamic Height Support**: Arrow boundary detection automatically adapts to screens taller than 844px for accurate connections

 ### Example Prompts

 - "A recipe card with an image, title, ingredients list, and cooking instructions"